UKCloud/documentation/articles/openstack/ostack-how-move-resources.md

         openstack image save <id-of-image-to-download> --file <image-name>

-    If the image size is greater than the memory of the local host, the following may be required:
+    If the image size is greater than the memory of the local host, the following may be required (**NOTE** in order to use the glance cli commands a keystone user is required as it does not work with SSO accounts, please discuss this with your support represntative to request a keystone account if this is required):

         glance image-download --file <output-location> --progress <id-of-image-to-download>